 - You become severely ill with the kidney infection.

-- You already have a problem with your kidneys, such as polycystic kidney disease, reflux or kidney failure.
+- You already have a problem with your kidneys, such as polycystic kidney disease or chronic kidney disease.

 - You have kidney stones.